Sensitivity to the Neutrino Mass Hierarchy

 \section{Acknowledgement}

 We have benefited beyond measure from correspondence with Xin Qian, Yoshitaro Takaesu and Tyce DeYoung.
+We thank Amir Nawaz Khan for identifying two typos in an earlier version of this paper.
 JE is supported by the Chinese Academy of Sciences Fellowship for Young International Scientists grant number 2010Y2JA01.
 EC and XZ are supported in part by the NSF of China.